“You should try content marketing for real estate.”

 So let’s give you some cons of content marketing and then also what challenges and pitfalls you might want to consider.

-9 Cons of Realtor Content
+9 Cons of Making Content for Real Estate Agents

 - It can take quite a while to see results.
 If you just get started, you will probably have to wait between six and twelve months until you get out of Google’s sandbox and start getting organic ranks.